[Rev. 5/4/2013 2:50:05 PM]

 (c) Willful noncompliance with any order of the Board or any other enforcement authority;

-(e) Failure to notify the Board of the loss of a license issued by the Bureau of Licensure and Certification of the Health Division of the Department of Health and Human Services;
+(d) Failure to notify the Board of the loss of a license issued by the Bureau of Health Care Quality and Compliance of the Division of Public and Behavioral Health of the Department of Health and Human Services;

-(g) Paying or giving, or causing to be paid or given, a commission or other valuable consideration for the solicitation or procurement of a patient or resident if the source and amount of the commission was not fully disclosed, both verbally and in writing, to the patient or resident, his or her family or his or her agent;
+(f) Paying or giving, or causing to be paid or given, a fee, commission or other valuable consideration, inducement or incentive for the solicitation or procurement of a patient or resident;

 (i) Engaging in fraudulent, misleading or deceptive advertising;